sesamesoftware/DeploymentGuide/guides/RJWarehouseConfigSelectTables.md

 7. In the pop-up give your new ```download.config``` a new name, meaningful and/or note the name down.
 8. Click Save.

-Objects Uploaded
-Restricted = Use this option to tightly control which tables are uploaded.
-The objects must exist in salesforce and the user must have access to the objects.
-Objects need to be in a parent child relational order or else you can get errors like invalid cross reference id.
-Objects cannot be in both the upload and exclude config.
-Unrestricted = This option will attempt to download all tables from Salesforce unless they are in the exclude config or default exclude config file.
-Use this to get started or if you want the system to download all tables automatically.
-You can create a download config file to define the initial order of the objects in the download and then the rest of the tables will be downloaded in a mostly alphabetical order.
-Package objects are sometimes presented out of alphabetical order.
-You can use the select tables to load tab to define what is in a download or exclude object config file.

-Note: Even if your configuration file is set to restricted mode you can still download or upload a specific object using one of the single object commands.
+#### exclude.config

-exclude configs are already populated with some standard objects.
+The exclude configs are already populated with some standard objects.
 Upon initialization, a checkExcludeGlobal will run creating an exclude.config.default file looking at the current Salesforce object list and verifying which objects are usable or not.
 This file will reside in the RJ_HOME\1000\rjwarehouse\conf folder.
-You can create user specific object config files by using the select tables to load tab.

 To add this to your current job: